scverse/scverse-tutorials/docs/how-to-dask.md

 # Dask Q&A

 Here we will go through some common questions and answers about `dask`, with a special focus on its integration with `scanpy` and `anndata`.
+For more comprehensive tutorials or other topics like {doc}`launching a cluster <dask:deploying>`, head over their documentation.

 ## Quickstart